Mack, OH Profile: Facts & Data

 Mack, Ohio - Basic Facts

-The Mack CDP(1) had a population of 11,041 as of July 1, 2023.
+The Mack CDP(1) had a population of 11,116 as of July 1, 2024.
 Mack ranks in the lower quartile for Diversity Index when compared to the other cities, towns and Census Designated Places (CDPs) in Ohio.
 See peer rankings below.

 The primary coordinate point for Mack is located at latitude 39.1581 and longitude -84.6497 in Hamilton County.
 The formal boundaries for the Mack Census Designated Place encompass a land area of 9.27 sq. miles and a water area of 0 sq. miles.
+Hamilton County is in the Eastern time zone (GMT -5).

 The Mack Census Designated Place has a U1 Census Class Code which indicates a census designated place with an official federally recognized name.
 It also has a Functional Status Code of "S" which identifies a statistical entity.